Role of the United Nations in protecting and promoting civic space

 Protection: Contribute to

 protection of civil society actors at risk (including from intimidation and reprisals for cooperating with the UN).

 civic space, including legal and policy frameworks that facilitate debate online and offline and allow civil society to organize freely.

-OHCHR and UN-Women will organize a virtual panel discussion, The UN and Civic Space: Strengthening Participation, Protection and Promotion, at 10:00am to 11:30am (ET) on Friday, 4 December 2020 on Zoom.
-The panel discussion will focus on the UN's role to promote and protect civic space under the Secretary General's Call to Action for Human Rights and the UN Guidance Note on Civic Space.
-Please see the event flyer here, and register now for the event!”
+As part of public outreach and promotion of the new Guidance Note, OHCHR and UN-Women co-organized a virtual panel discussion, The UN and Civic Space: Strengthening Participation, Protection and Promotion, on Friday, 4 December 2020.
+The panel discussion featured civil society and UN representatives, and focused on the UN's role to promote and protect civic space under the Secretary General's Call to Action for Human Rights and the UN Guidance Note on Civic Space.